hadley/adv-r/Special-environments.md

 As you can see the approaches take about as much code, and require knowing about the same amount of fundamental R concepts.
 I would have a slight preference for the second because it would be easier to reuse the part of the `curve3()` that turns an expression into a function.

-Anaphoric functions need careful documentation so that the user knows that some variable will have special properties inside the anaphoric function and so to avoid using that variable otherwise.
+Anaphoric functions need careful documentation so that the user knows that some variable will have special properties inside the anaphoric function and must otherwise be avoided.
+(And recall the caveats with any use of non-standard evaluation)

 ### With connection